thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 The web development team is small (1-2 people) and they would need to refactor the whole code base, delaying the deployment date.
 Opposed to the Chronologue documentation, we don't anticipate that the mock tool needs much attention after it has been published.

+There are many alternatives out there, so here is a short summary of what tools we looked at and our thoughts:

+* Vue.js: similar to Next.js, but uses a different way to template and implement features like routing, data fetching, and state management.
+Also has enthusiast devs working on it.
+* SvelteKit: relatively player with an interesting tech implementation.
+Seems to miss crucial features like routing, etc. SDK not in production mode yet.
+* Hugo: a static site generator works well with Netlify and has a web templating language.
+Unclear about routing, and data fetching.

 ## Consequences